-The Bevel Modifier adds the ability to bevel the edges of the mesh it is applied to, allowing control of how and where the bevel is applied to the mesh.
+The Bevel modifier bevels the edges of the mesh it is applied to, with some control of how and where the bevel is applied to the mesh.

-The size of the bevel affect.
+The size of the bevel effect.
 See Width Method below.

 - Limit Method